How do I choose which applied statistics master’s program is best for me?

 Do you offer job placement assistance after graduation?

-NYU's Wasserman Career Center provides assistance to all graduate students and alumni from NYU Steinhardt.
-In addition, the A3SR program page will be periodically updated with relevant career-related resources, and students can consult with program advisors about career matters.
+NYU's Wasserman Career Center for Career Development provides assistance to all graduate students and alumni from NYU Steinhardt.
+In addition, a weekly newsletter with career opportunities is sent to all students, the A3SR program page will be periodically updated with relevant career-related resources, and students can consult with program advisers about career matters.